Professor John Rodgers

 Understanding drug effects on behaviour demands knowledge not only of outcome but also of process, ie the pathways to outcome.
 The rationale behind this philosophy lies in the fact that ostensibly identical outcomes can be produced by very different routes, only very few of which have any real biological significance.

 For almost 4 decades, my research on the pharmacology of aggression, analgesia, anxiety and appetite has revolved around detailed behavioural profiling - whereby drug effects on the primary measure of interest are assessed in the context of concurrent effects on other components of the behavioural repertoire.
 Here, the key question concerns the behavioural selectivity of a given pharmacological intervention.
 For further details, please refer to my list of publications.

 - European Behavioural Pharmacology Society

-Throughout my academic career, I have annually taught and assessed at all undergraduate levels.
-I have also acted as External Examiner for undergraduate programmes at 4 other ranking UK universities as well as for the British Psychological Society.
+Throughout my academic career, I annually taught and assessed at all undergraduate levels.
+I also acted as External Examiner for undergraduate programmes at 4 other ranking UK universities as well as for the British Psychological Society.

 I also annually taught at postgraduate level (DClinPsy), and successfully supervised 25 postgraduate research students (22 x PhD; 3 x MPhil).
 In addition, I have served as External Examiner for 35 research theses (MPhil; PhD; DSc) in the UK and abroad.